Britain's FTSE falls again as miners slip

 “With a rate hike cycle in the United States possibly starting in December, the sector will face additional pressure as the dollar strength will hurt earnings of mining companies.”

-The blue-chip FTSE 100 index was down 0.3 percent at 6,275.28 points at the close after shedding 0.9 percent in the previous session.
+The blue-chip FTSE 100 index was down 0.2 percent at 6,284.61 points by 1502 GMT after shedding 0.9 percent in the previous session.
 The index is down more than 4 percent so far this year.

 However, it was not all doom and gloom as shares in some specific companies were supported by earnings updates.